avbanks/fitness_tracker/README.md

 # Fitness Tracker
 App providing functionality similar to MyFitnessPal

 App created with React -> Mobx -> Firebase
+The App is real-time utilizing websockets from Firebase

 Entry -> Client